prioritizr/prioritizr/docs/reference/add_absolute_targets.md

 - `targets` as a `numeric` vector:

-  containing target values for each feature.
-Additionally, for convenience, this format can be a single value to assign the same target to each feature.
-Note that this format cannot be used to specify targets for problems with multiple zones.
+  Here a target value is specified for each feature.
+Additionally, for convenience, this format can be a single `numeric` value to assign the same target to each feature.
+Note that this format cannot be used to specify targets if `x` has multiple zones.

 - `targets` as a `matrix` object:

-  containing a target for each feature in each zone.
-Here, each row corresponds to a different feature in argument to `x`, each column corresponds to a different zone in argument to `x`, and each cell contains the target value for a given feature that the solution needs to secure in a given zone.
+  Here a target value is specified for each feature in each zone.
+Each row corresponds to a different feature in `x`, each column corresponds to a different zone in `x`, and each cell contains a target value for representing a given feature in a given zone.

 - `targets` as a `character` vector:

-  containing the column name(s) in the feature data associated with the argument to `x` that contain targets.
-This format can only be used when the feature data associated with `x` is a [`sf::st_sf()`](https://r-spatial.github.io/sf/reference/sf.html) or `data.frame`.
-For problems that contain a single zone, the argument to `targets` must contain a single column name.
-Otherwise, for problems that contain multiple zones, the argument to `targets` must contain a column name for each zone.
+  Here target values are specified based on the name(s) of column(s) in the feature data in `x`.
+This format can only be used when the feature data in `x` is a [`sf::st_sf()`](https://r-spatial.github.io/sf/reference/sf.html) or `data.frame` object.
+If `x` has a single zone, then `targets` must contain a single `character` value.
+Otherwise, if `x` has multiple zones, then `targets` must contain a `character` value for each zone in `x`.

 ## Target setting